Dark Train: Reception

 Dark Train has received very positive reviews from critics.
 Chris Priestman of Kill Screen commented that the game reminds gamers of 1990s films by Alex Proyas.
 He praised the game's "shrouded" storytelling and also praised the game's complexity.

-Justin Deckard of Keengamer gave Dark Train 8 points of 10.
-He praised storytelling mechanics which he called "unique."
-He also praised puzzles and the gameplay's deviation from classical Adventure games.
-On the other hand, he noted that there are some bugs that can make the game more frustrating.
-He also criticised the game for some crashes.

 Lukáš Grygar of Games.cz gave Dark Train 9 points of 10.
 He mentioned that the game can remind gamers of titles by Amanita Design but it changes when "the train speeds up."
 He praised the artistic execution of the game.
 He noted the game's visuals and music that complement each other.
 He also praised the hard difficulty and high replay value.
 Games.cz also selected Dark Train the best adventure game of 2016 and one of the best games of 2016.

 Dark Train was nominated for six Czech Game of the Year Awards.
 It has along with Samorost 3 the most nominations for the awards.
 It was nominated in categories Best Game, Best PC/Console Game, Best Audio, Best Game Design, Best Story and Best Visuals.
 Winners were announced on 10 February 2016.
 Dark Train has won award in category Best Visuals.
 Dark Train had participated in the International Video Game Contest at Anifilm 2017.

-Prequel
+Legacy

 On 16 May 2017, Paperash Studio announced the prequel under the title Dark Train: Coupe.
 Unlike the original game, Coupe is to be a text adventure game.
 The idea is to give the players an opportunity to make decisions that will influence the game's progress and eventually the ending in a non-linear way.
 The protagonist is Ann Tagrezbung from the times when she was a human.